 FAQ

-Gantt Charts — 4 Common Questions
+Gantt Charts: 4 Common Questions

 A project schedule is the full time-phased plan of all activities including resources, costs and dependencies.
-A Gantt chart is a visual representation of that schedule — it shows tasks as bars on a timeline.
+A Gantt chart is a visual representation of that schedule.
+It shows tasks as bars on a timeline.
 All Gantt charts represent schedules, but not all schedules are visualised as Gantt charts.
-Tools like MS Project generate Gantt charts from a full scheduling engine with critical path analysis; simpler online tools like this one create visual-only charts.
-See our PM guides → for more on scheduling methods.
+Tools like MS Project generate Gantt charts from a full scheduling engine with critical path analysis.
+Simpler online tools like this one create visual-only charts.
+See our PM guides for more on scheduling methods.